Look at your nose

 The fairy tale route to success your nose shows.
 It is pretty much in step with the structuralism of Algirdas Greimas. [cf. Moof, Sts]

 Figurative expressions need to be deciphered to be put to good use.
-If so, "There's nothing as useful as a good theory," said Kurt Levin.
+If so, maybe this applies: "There's nothing as useful as a good theory," said Kurt Levin.
 [Sop 11]

 Quite like poetry